OneSparse/OneSparse/README.md

 Pggraphblas tries to adhere closely to the spirit of the [GraphBLAS C API](https://github.com/sergiud/SuiteSparse/blob/master/GraphBLAS/Doc/GraphBLAS_API_C.pdf).
 This documentation focused on the specific of interfacing with postgres.
-For a more complete introduction see [the GraphBLAS User Guide](https://github.com/sergiud/SuiteSparse/blob/master/GraphBLAS/Doc/GraphBLAS_UserGuide.pdf).
+For a more complete introduction see [the SuiteSparse:GraphBLAS User Guide](https://github.com/sergiud/SuiteSparse/blob/master/GraphBLAS/Doc/GraphBLAS_UserGuide.pdf).

-## dense vector
+## printing

-Dense vectors contain as many elements as their size.
-They can be constructed from arrays by calling `vector(array[])` or casting from an array.
 At the moment, there is no human parsable text representation for vectors or matrices, so pggraphblas provides a `print` function that can give a text description of vectors or
 matrices:

     postgres=# select print(vector(array[1,2,3]));
                                      print
     -----------------------------------------------------------------------
                                                                           +
      GraphBLAS vector: A->V                                               +